 Lower back pain treatment - exercises with the acupressure mat

-Using the acupressure mat for lower back pain is very simple: place the mat on a straight surface.
-Then lie on it with your back and stretch your arms out to the sides.
-If you've never laid on an acupressure mat before, try it clothed in a thin shirt first.
-If you have some experience, you can simply make yourself comfortable on the mat without any clothes.
+The use of the acupressure mat for lower back pain in the lower back is very simple: place the mat on a flat surface.
+Then lie on it with your back and stretch your arms out to the side.
+If you've never laid on an acupressure mat before, try it first while wearing a thin shirt.
+If you already have some experience, you can simply make yourself comfortable on the mat without clothing.
 If you want to intensify the effect, bend your knees and pull them towards your chest.
-This way the focus is especially on the lower back.
+This puts the focus particularly on your lower back.
 Stay on your acupressure mat for 20 minutes.

-Caution: If you have lower back pain during pregnancy, you should not use the acupressure mat without medical advice.
-This is because there are also acupressure points on your back that could promote early labor.
+Attention: If you are pregnant during pregnancy If you have pain in your lower back during pregnancy, you should not use the acupressure mat without medical advice.
+This is because there are also acupressure points on your back that could promote premature labor.
 So be careful here and ask your doctor for advice.

 Specific causes of lower back pain